MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study 3A Proc EX 1 to 10.md

 ---
 lab:
-    title: 'Case study 2A Procurement and sourcing '
+    title: 'Case study 3A Procurement and sourcing'
     module: 'Module 3: Implement and manage supply chain processes '
 ---

-Case study 2A Procurement and sourcing
+Case study 3A Procurement and sourcing
 ======================================

 Objectives